f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 ===================================================================

 This environment will utilize Big-IP as a PCOIP Proxy.
-This eliminates the requirement for all Security Servers.
+This eliminates the requirement for all UAG Servers.
 The Connection Servers will be load balanced.
 Authentication is handled by the F5 APM module

 .. figure:: /_static/class1/image13.png